DISCOVER-Robotics/sdk/examples/airbot_aloha/README.md

 4. Long-press the power button on each robotic arm to turn them on.
 5. Ensure that the robotic arms are at the zero pose; otherwise, perform a [zero calibration](https://discover-robotics.github.io/docs/manual/#_11).

-> Note: Other devices connected to your computer may occupy the CAN interfaces, you may need to change the dufault can interfaces manually.
+> Note: Other devices connected to your computer may occupy the CAN interfaces, you may need to change the default can interfaces manually.
 Please refer to [Explanation of Parameters](#explanation-of-parameters).

 ### Connecting Cameras
 Data collection typically requires multiple cameras, and the connection order can be as follows: